gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Clearly segregating query into an object and generating the SQL query accordingly.
+Heavy robustness.
 - Disabled OS spell check in the search bar because it kept making quotation marks weird.
 Will handle it through suggested search keywords later.
 - Search is a lot more robust now.
 Negative-only queries are allowed.
 The placement of <query> <negative_query> <time> doesn't matter.
 - Sync operation works.
 Updates status on the frontend as well.